20+ Things to Do in Michigan: Your Ultimate Fall Bucket List

 Summer may be behind us, but the wealth of Michigan’s farms doesn’t end until the snow flies.
 Since 1841 Eastern Market has been a Detroit staple, covering six city blocks with stalls of root vegetables, fall-blooming flowers and locally-made pierogis and sausages in autumn.
 Ann Arbor’s Kerrytown Market & Shops and its surrounding streets feature vendors offering locally-sourced produce, cheese and meats year-round.
 And the Flint Farmers’ Market features more than 50 vendors selling local produce, meat and poultry, cheese and bread indoors year-round.

-A horse and carriage on a boulevard surrounded by fall trees.
+A horse-drawn carriage on a street lined with fall trees.

 As the temperatures drop, so do the crowds at many of Michigan’s prime attractions.
-Take advantage of the lingering sunshine and the quiet and head to the state’s hot spots off-season.
+Take advantage of the lingering sunshine and the quiet and head to the state’s hot spots off-season through deals and packages.
 Visit Mackinac Island in the fall, when ferry boats aren’t quite so full and room rates at the Grand Hotel and Mission Point Resort drop.
 The beaches and downtown shops in Holland grow quieter in autumn, too, even as they remain sunny and inviting.
 And national parks such as Munising’s Pictured Rocks National Lakeshore promise hiking trails and Great Lakes-washed beaches all to yourself.